R v Andrews: Background

 The court held that section 319(2) and 319(3)(a) violated the Charter but were saved under section 1.

 Reasons of the majority

 Chief Justice Dickson, writing for the majority, upheld the Criminal Code provisions.
-Dickson looked to his opinion in R. v.
-Keegstra and applied the reasoning from the decision came to the same conclusion that the law should be upheld.
+Dickson looked to his decision in R. v.
+Keegstra and applied the reasoning from that decision, coming to the same conclusion that the law should be upheld.